Triplecq/Nachos_Berkeley/Nachos_Berkeley/nachos/proj1/README.md

 interrupt handler. waitUntil is not limited to one thread; any number of threads may call it and be suspended at any one time.

-(20%, 40 lines) Implement synchronous send and receive of one word messages (also known as Ada-style rendezvous), using condition variables (don't use semaphores!).
-Implement the Communicator class with operations, void speak(int word) and int listen(). speak() atomically waits until listen() is called on the same Communicator object, and then transfers the word over to listen().
+<b>(20%, 40 lines) Implement synchronous send and receive of one word messages (also known as Ada-style rendezvous),
+using condition variables (don't use semaphores!).</b> Implement the Communicator class with operations, void speak(int word) and int listen().speak() atomically waits until listen() is called on the same Communicator object, and then transfers the word over to listen().
 Once the transfer is made, both can return.
 Similarly, listen() waits until speak() is called, at which point the transfer is made, and both can return (listen() returns the word).
 This means that neither thread may return from listen() or speak() until the word transfer has been made.
 Your solution should work even if there are multiple speakers and listeners for the same Communicator (note: this is equivalent to a zero-length bounded buffer; since the buffer has no room, the producer and consumer must interact directly, requiring that they wait for one another).
 Each communicator should only use exactly one lock.
 If you're using more than one lock, you're making things too complicated.

-(35%, 125 lines) Implement priority scheduling in Nachos by completing the PriorityScheduler class.
+<b>(35%, 125 lines) Implement priority scheduling in Nachos by completing the PriorityScheduler class.</b>
 Priority scheduling is a key building block in real-time systems.
 Note that in order to use your priority scheduler, you will need to change a line in nachos.conf that specifies the scheduler class to use.
 The ThreadedKernel.scheduler key is initially equal to nachos.threads.RoundRobinScheduler.
 You need to change this to nachos.threads.